Every sport has its idiosyncrasies and odd behaviors that only true aficionados of the sport understand. Running is no exception, of course.

 6. I check myself out when I pass a store window or busstop.

 I think we’re all at least a little bit curious about what we look like when we’re running.
 That’s why we like seeing the race photos we get emailed to us after a race.
 Sometimes when I’m running, I’m thinking, “How’s my running form?”
 “How do my new running shorts look?”
 “Is my hair sticking up?”
-So if I pass a window, I’ll sneak a peek.
+So if I pass a window, I’ll try to catch a glimpse.

 7. I’ll talk to complete strangers, if they’re runners.